Introduction & key changes

 In addition, you also now need evidence you have ensured any children aged 5-15 prescribed an inhaled corticosteroid for asthma have a spacer device where appropriate in line with NICE TA38, and a personalised asthma action plan – refer to an appropriate healthcare professional where this is not the case.

 As previously, 80% of all patient-facing staff are Dementia Friends.
 Check 80% of current patient-facing staff are Dementia Friends if you’ve had some staff turnover.

 Full guidance from NHS England

 This is just a summary.
 You must also read the full NHS England guidance to make sure you meet the Quality Payments criteria.
 There are 3 key documents:

-- Updated guidance for June 2018
+- Updated guidance for February 2019

 - Gateway Criteria Guidance